 This small-scale study provides an important analysis of local park and playground provision in one local council area from the perspectives of children, adults, and providers.
 From a Universal Design perspective, the research examines five park-playground units in relation to evidence-based design: combining best practice, research and stakeholder's perspectives (users and providers).
 The study identifies good practice, strengths and challenges in relation to current parks and playground provision.
-Three main approaches to the research were used: a) a desk-based review of research evidence and policy, and b) a review of 21 best practice guidelines was undertaken, while c) 31 participants were consulted including 12 adults, 15 children, and 4 park and playground provision and use.
+Three main approaches to the research were used: a) a desk-based review of research evidence and policy, and b) a review of 21 best practice guidelines was undertaken, while c) 31 participants were consulted including 12 adults, 15 children, and 4 park and playground providers.
+These elements combine to provide a 3-dimensional overview of local park and playground provision and use.